Dr Matt Brown

 Clinical Psychologist

-I have over 20 years of experience across mental and physical health services in the UK and Australia, including specialist hospital work at University College London Hospitals and The Alfred Hospital in Melbourne.
+I’m Dr Matt Brown, a UK-trained Clinical Psychologist based in Melbourne, with over 20 years’ experience working across mental and physical health services in the UK and Australia.
+My career has included senior clinical roles within major hospital settings, including University College London Hospitals and The Alfred Hospital in Melbourne.

 About me